mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/index.md

 <!-- markdownlint-disable MD034 -->

-# Release notes for Kommander 1.3
-Kommander 1.3 was released on ??

-[button color="purple" href="https://support.d2iq.com/s/entitlement-based-product-downloads"]Download Konvoy[/button]

-To get started with Kommander, [download](/dkp/konvoy/latest/download/) and [install](/dkp/konvoy/latest/install/) the latest version of Konvoy.

-<p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.
-New customers must contact their sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install Konvoy.</p>

 # Important changes
 Docker Hub announced an update to their image pull policies in August, 2020.
 The change results in the need to change cluster configurations to accommodate new account structures that enable image pull rate limiting.